aj3705/AzureDevOps/restapis/ado-rest-api-tutorial.md

 # Connect and perform Azure DevOps operations using Azure DevOps Rest APIs

-Apart from the UI, Azure DevOps also provides REST Apis if you want to programatically perform Azure DevOps actions such as creating work items in Azure DevOps.
+Apart from the UI, Azure DevOps also provides REST APIs if you want to programatically perform Azure DevOps actions such as creating work items in Azure DevOps.
 As described in the [documentation][2], Azure DevOps supports multiple authentication mechanisms to authenticate to Azure DevOps REST APIs.
-This tutorial show how to create a work item in Azure DevOps boards via REST Api calls using OAuth 2.0 authentication.
-The following diagram from [Azure DevOps documentation][3] dipicts the flow for authenticating and invoking an Azure DevOps REST API
+This tutorial show how to create a work item in Azure DevOps boards via REST API calls using OAuth 2.0 authentication.
+The following diagram from [Azure DevOps documentation][3] dipicts the flow for authenticating and invoking an Azure DevOps REST API.

   ![oauth flow](./images/oauth-flow.png)